Superior Accident Tolerant Fuel via Enhanced Technology (SAFETY)

 Dr. Itai Panas is Professor in Theoretical Chemistry at the Division for Chemical and Biological Engineering.
 In his research he employs and develops quantum chemical conceptual tools to study a wide...

-Professor, Chemistry and Chemical Engineering, Nuclear Chemistry/Industrial Materials Recycling
+Full Professor, Chemistry and Chemical Engineering, Energy and Material, Nuclear Chemistry/Industrial Materials Recycling

 - Swedish Foundation for Strategic Research (SSF) (Non Profit, Sweden)